- Mining Service Trucks

-Excavators are one of the most versatile pieces of equipment you can use for any job.
-They’re able to work in 360 degrees with ease, making them perfect when working on rocks and dirt.
+Excavators are one of the most versatile pieces of equipment you can use.
+They're able to work in 360 degrees with ease, making them perfect when working on rocks and dirt.
 The tracks also allow users easy passage over difficult terrain so that nothing gets left behind while moving debris from one location into another.

 Excavators come in different sizes, from mini excavators to heavy earthmoving excavators.
 You’ll also find there are various types, such as dragline excavators, crawlers and suction excavators, that can perform underground excavation without damaging the surface area.

 Wheel loaders come in various sizes, including small, medium and large.
 Due to their structure, having front and rear axles, they can support a more considerable amount of weight.
-While wheel loaders can certainly be used for digging, this is not their primary function, and as such, they don’t quite compare with excavators for this task.
+While wheel loaders can certainly be used for digging, this is not their primary function, and as such, they don’t quite compare with excavators.

 Your main worksite function will inform your decision to use an excavator, a wheel loader, or both.
-For example, if your main requirement is digging, an excavator will be your best option.
+For example, if your main requirement is digging out dirt to make a swimming pool, an excavator will be your best option.
 Especially if the digging you do only creates relatively small amounts of loose dirt and materials that need to be removed.
-You could potentially use the excavator for this task also.

-However, a wheel loader will be the better choice if your operations are likely to result in large amounts of dirt and other debris that needs to be removed from the site.
+However, a wheel loader will be the better choice if your operations are likely to result in large amounts of dirt and other debris that needs to be removed from the site, like digging out an underground car park.
 In reality, for maximum efficiency, most larger construction projects will benefit from having both machines available.

 The dump height is another consideration that could affect your decision.
 Excavators have a much higher dump height, meaning you can move materials around more freely.
 Certainly, operators have more vision of where they’re dumping materials from an excavator, so accuracy is improved in that respect.